sipeed/sipeed_wiki/docs/hardware/en/maixzero/sense/start.md

 ### blink_rtos.uf2

-This demo is the same effect as the privious one, but this demo is based on RTOS.
+This demo has the same effect as the previous one, but this demo is based on RTOS.

 - Open the serial port